-This is our second article in the series Creating and nurturing a Youth Cycling Pipeline.
+his is our second article in the series Creating and nur-

+turing a Youth Cycling Pipeline.
 The topic is Youth Development.
 We share what we have learned about how young cyclists develop based on our experience with our youth cycling team over the past six years.

 We formed our Frazier Cycling youth team in 2003.
 We had little experience with youth cyclists but we had a passion for cycling and our mission statement: "Grow the sport by developing the next generation of serious cyclists.
-Groom junior cyclists with a focus on principles and values; good sportsmanship, attitude and teamwork.
+The next is to groom junior cyclists with a focus on sound principles and values; good sportsmanship, attitude and teamwork.
 Promote a lifestyle of fitness and exercise to build a healthy environment for families."
 This mission is the driving force for creating and nurturing a youth cycling pipeline.